 Can you share some of the results?

-The conversion to email addresses is okay, in terms of conversion rate to customers, I don’t have a specific percentage that I can share because we haven’t looked at it that way, but every month we have customers come in on that coupon code.
+The conversion to email addresses is okay.
+In terms of conversion rate to customers, I don’t have a specific percentage that I can share.
+We haven’t looked at it that way, but every month we have customers come in on that coupon code.
 So we can see that is directly and specifically converting them.”

 Do you share average scores to attract new traffic to the quiz?